RedHat-Israel/ROSE/README.md

     pipenv install

 You can also install packages from your distribution.
-In that case omit `pipenv run` from all command lines.

-## Running the game
+## Running the server

+Open a pipenv shell that you'll use for the following commands:

+    pipenv shell

 Start the server on some machine:

-    pipenv run ./rose-server
+    ./rose-server

 Open a browser at http://\<server-address\>:8880 to view and control the game.

+## Running a driver

+Open a pipenv shell that you'll use for the following commands:

+    pipenv shell

-Start up two clients:
+Start up the client, using your driver file:

-    pipenv run ./rose-client mydriver.py
+    ./rose-client mydriver.py

 The server address can be specified that way (Replace '10.20.30.44' with your server address):

-    pipenv run ./rose-client -s 10.20.30.44 mydriver.py
+    ./rose-client -s 10.20.30.44 mydriver.py

-For driver modules, see the examples directory.
+For driver modules, see the [examples](examples) directory.

+You can run the game with just 1 driver!
+To let 2 drivers compete, repeat these commands in 2 terminals.

 Command line interface
 ----------------------